adrianomcr/vectorfield_stack/distancefield/README.md

 #### `set_equation(self, equation_str, u_i, u_f, closed_path_flag, N):`

-Method to set the trajectory to be followed by using a parametric equation.
+Method to set the path to be followed by using a parametric equation.
 It has the following arguments:

 - `equation_str` (`string`): String with the parametric equation writtenaccording to python syntax.
 Example for an ellipse: `"[[2.0*cos(u)],[1.0*sin(u)],[0.0]]"`